+Occasionally, patients may prefer to stay overnight in the hospital.
+Otherwise, if you are feeling well after surgery, you may be discharged from the recovery room to home, instead of being admitted to the hospital.
+You will be given prescriptions to have filled on your way home from the hospital.
+If early enough, some can be filled in the hospital.

-- 1. Activity: You may need assistance when first getting out of bed. - 2.
-Diet: You will start on a clear liquid diet that will increase to a regular diet as you tolerate it. - 3.
-Sleep: If you need a sleeping pill, you may ask for it.
+1. Activity: You may need assistance when first getting out of bed.

+2. Diet: You will start on a clear liquid diet that will increase to a regular diet as you tolerate it.

+3. Sleep: If you stay overnight in the hospital, and you need a sleeping pill, you may ask for it.
 Most people do not get much sleep the first night after surgery.
 During surgery, you are taking a several hour nap, which may disturb you wake/sleep cycle.
 Also, in the hospital, the nurses have to check up on you all night, to get your vital signs.
-If you are able to get 2-3 hours of sleep the night of the surgery, consider yourself lucky. - 4.
-Pain Control: If you are admitted to the hospital, you will have an I.V.-intravenous fluids running into a catheter in your arm.
+If you are able to get 2-3 hours of sleep the night of the surgery, consider yourself lucky.

+4. Pain Control: If you are admitted to the hospital, you will have an I.V.-intravenous fluids running into a catheter in your arm.
 You may have a button to push that is connected to a machine that gives you the pain medicine when you feel that you need it or pain pills.
 You may be switched to pain pills the evening of your surgery or the next morning, depending on how your pain is controlled.
 If you have a lot of spasm between your shoulder blades the night of the operation, rather than taking a massive amount of morphine, you can take a muscle relaxant such as Valium.
-This will be written for you, so that you can ask the nurse for this medication. - 5.
-Medications: After the operation you will have all kinds of medications that are available for you, including pain medications, anti-nausea medications, anti-itch medications, sleeping pills, and muscle relaxants.
+This will be written for you, so that you can ask the nurse for this medication.

+5. Medications: After the operation you will have all kinds of medications that are available for you, including pain medications, anti-nausea medications, anti-itch medications, sleeping pills, and muscle relaxants.
 However, it is up to you to ask for these medications.
 In addition, if there is something that you require that we have not written for, please ask one of the floor nurses.
 There is always a Physician Assistant (PA) and Dr. Lombardi is available 24 hours a day.
 Do not suffer in silence, as that is completely unnecessary.
-If there is anything we can do to make your hospital stay more comfortable, please do not hesitate to ask at any time of the day or night. - 6.
-Drain: You may have a drain coming from the incision in your neck.
+If there is anything we can do to make your hospital stay more comfortable, please do not hesitate to ask at any time of the day or night.

+6. Drain: You will have a drain coming from the incision in your neck.
 The drain removes the extra fluid from the layers of tissue under your skin.
 This helps to reduce the swelling in your neck.
-In rare cases, your drain may be left in for you remove at home.
-If so, Dr. Lombardi will let you know.
+Your drain may be left in for you remove at home, especially if you are discharged on the day of surgery.
 The drain is hidden inside the dressing.
 The drain should come out when you remove the dressing on the morning after surgery.
 If not, just gently pull on it and it will come out.
 There may be some leakage from the site so just put a dressing on it for 5-10 minutes to keep your clothes clean.
 You do not need a dressing after that.